MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-docs-july-2017.md

 * The Microsoft Advertising SDK now enables you to show [native ads](../monetize/native-ads.md) in your apps.
 A native ad is a component-based ad format where each piece of the ad creative (such as the title, image, description, and call-to-action text) is delivered to your app as an individual element.
 Native ads are currently only available to developers who join a pilot program, but we intend to make this feature available to all developers soon.

-* The [Windows Store analytics API](../monetize/access-analytics-data-using-windows-store-services.md) now provides a method you can use to [download the CAB file for an error in your app](../monetize/download-the-cab-file-for-an-error-in-your-app.md).
+* The [Microsoft Store analytics API](../monetize/access-analytics-data-using-windows-store-services.md) now provides a method you can use to [download the CAB file for an error in your app](../monetize/download-the-cab-file-for-an-error-in-your-app.md).

 * [Targeted offers](../publish/use-targeted-offers-to-maximize-engagement-and-conversions.md) let you target specific segments of your customers with attractive, personalized content to increase engagement, retention, and monetization.